 What does the Bible say about putting your spouse first?
-It’s a question many of us face as we try to build a stronger relationship.
+It’s a question many of us quietly wonder about as we try to build a marriage filled with love and trust.

 My husband had become the most important thing in my life – my everything.